-- 7. If your school administered tests to students using the following accommodations, verify that these responses have been transcribed completely and accurately into standard test & answer booklets (or answer booklets for the high school STE tests). - students taking the Braille edition (accommodation A3.2) who did not also use the typed response accommodation - students taking the large-print edition (accommodation A2) - students who recorded their answers on special paper, and, for the high school STE tests, directly in their test booklets (accommodation A11) - 8.
-If your school administered tests to students using typed responses (accommodation A12), follow these steps. - Verify that test administrators have returned the typed responses to you properly and that each response has the required header information shown on pages 122-124.
-A student's response to any single question must be submitted using only one method (i.e., all written or all typed). - Insert typed responses inside the front cover of each student's test & answer booklets (or answer booklets for the high school STE tests) (see pages 122-124). - Once all typed responses are formatted properly and typed responses are prepared for return, instruct test administrators to delete students' responses from the computers.
+- The process of transcribing a student's responses may occur any time during the testing window, but must be monitored and supervised by the principal, test coordinator, or another test administrator to ensure accuracy. - Since there will be no Student ID Label to affix to the front cover of the replacement booklet, all of the information on the front cover will need to be completed. - 7.
+If your school administered tests to students using the following accommodations, verify that these responses have been transcribed completely and accurately into standard test & answer booklets (or answer booklets for the legacy high school STE tests or Spanish/English edition of the grade 10 Mathematics test). - students taking the Braille edition (accommodation A3.2) who did not also use the typed response accommodation - students taking the large-print edition (accommodation A2) - students who recorded their answers on special paper, and, for the legacy high school STE tests, directly in their test booklets (accommodation A11) - 8.
+If your school administered tests to students using typed responses (accommodation A12), follow these steps. - Verify that test administrators have returned the typed responses to you properly and that each response has the required header information shown on pages 119-121.

+A student's response to any single question must be submitted using only one method (i.e., all written or all typed).

+- Insert typed responses inside the front cover of each student's test & answer booklets (or answer booklets for the legacy high school STE tests or Spanish/English edition of the grade 10 Mathematics test) (see pages 119-121). - Once all typed responses are formatted properly and typed responses are prepared for return, instruct test administrators to delete students' responses from the computers.